What is critical illness cover?

 Why do I need critical illness cover?

-If you don’t have a significant savings, critical illness cover can provide valuable financial support in the event that you become seriously ill.
+If you don’t have significant savings, critical illness cover can provide valuable financial support in the event that you become seriously ill.

-- Repay all or part of your mortgage
+- All or part of your mortgage

-- Replace your lost earnings while unwell
+- Lost earnings while unwell

-- Pay for household bills and other outgoing
+- Household bills and other outgoings

-- Pay for private medical care or specialist treatment.
+- Private medical care or specialist treatment

-Don’t assume that if you don’t have dependents you don’t need cover.
+Don’t assume that if you don’t have dependants you don’t need cover.
 If you live on your own, for example, you will need to ensure any rent or mortgage commitments are paid each month.

 The last thing you want is to have to worry about keeping the roof over your head when you are unwell, recovering from injury or adapting to incapacity.

 The longer you wait to add critical illness cover, the higher the cost - and it rises dramatically once you’re over 65.
 The average cost of a decreasing policy with critical illness for someone aged 30 to 35 is £31.29, but it almost quadruples to £124.49 once you hit 46 to 65 years old.